OWNER’S MANUAL

 AM RF GAIN

-AM RF GAIN on the left side of the receiver lets you tune a
+AM RF GAIN on the left side of the receiver lets you tune

 received signal for the best SW reception.
 If the signal is